Merthyr Tydfil County Borough Council

-Merthyr Tydfil County Borough Council (Cyngor bwrdeistref Sirol Merthyr Tudful) is the governing body for Merthyr Tydfil County Borough, one of the principal areas of Wales.
+Merthyr Tydfil County Borough Council (Cyngor Bwrdeistref Sirol Merthyr Tudful) is the local authority for the county borough of Merthyr Tydfil, one of the principal areas of Wales.
 The council is based at the Civic Centre on Castle Street in Merthyr Tydfil.
 The council has been under no overall control since 2017.
 A minority Labour administration has been running the council since 2024, supported by some of the independent councillors.

 History

 The parish of Merthyr Tydfil was governed by a local board from 1850 until 1894, when it was replaced by an urban district council.
 The urban district was incorporated as a borough in 1905, creating the first Merthyr Tydfil Borough Council.
 In 1908 the council took over county-level functions from Glamorgan County Council in the area, becoming a county borough.
 It retained county borough status until 1974, when there were significant changes to local government under the Local Government Act 1972.
 From 1974 until 1996, Merthyr Tydfil Borough Council was a lower-tier district council, with Mid Glamorgan County Council providing county-level services in the area.
 Since the abolition of Mid Glamorgan County Council in 1996, Merthyr Tydfil has again been a county borough.